-In the morning of our event a group of well-respected Dharma teachers joined Bob and another DVA co-founder, Patti Breitman, to lead the event.
+In the morning of our event, a group of well-respected Dharma teachers joined Bob Isaacson and another DVA cofounder, Patti Breitman, to lead the event.
 Joining Bob and Patti were Spirit Rock teachers Bob Stahl, Richard Shankman, and James Baraz, and Jain activist and Dharma teacher, Jina Shah.

-DVA’s Communications Director, @cprcomputing Charles Rubin, joined me and tended to DVA’s table displaying a dana basket, books, DVDs of our film, and other gift items.
+DVA’s Communications Director, Charles Rubin, was in attendance and tended to DVA’s table displaying a dana basket, books, DVDs of our film, and other gift items.

 After lunch, each of the panel members talked about our film, compassionate diets, and what the Buddha said about all this.
-In addition to me, Patti, and the rest of our teaching team, video presentations by Tara Brach, Will Tuttle, Konda Mason, and Dawn Mauricio were shown.
-Also, former Buddhist nun and vegan social activist, Thanissara’s eloquent statement was read to the audience while she was recovering from the flu.
+In addition to Bob, Patti, and the rest of the teaching team, video presentations by Tara Brach, Will Tuttle, Konda Mason, and Dawn Mauricio were shown.
+Also, former Buddhist nun and vegan social activist, Thanissara’s eloquent statement was read to the audience by Bob Stahl while she was recovering from the flu.
 Then the panel answered questions and listened to comments from the audience.

-We heard lots of great feedback from those who showed up, offering their gratitude that animal suffering was finally the focus of an official event at Spirit Rock, the largest Buddhist center in the western world with 50,000 practitioners visiting each year.
-I felt really good that we were holding space in the beautiful lower meditation hall for the animals whose suffering has been largely unacknowledged.
+DVA heard lots of great feedback from those who were in attendance, offering their gratitude that animal suffering was finally the focus of an official event at Spirit Rock, the largest Buddhist center in the western world with 50,000 practitioners visiting each year.
+It felt really good that DVA was holding space in the beautiful lower meditation hall for the animals whose suffering has been largely unacknowledged.

 An audio recording of the first-half of the daylong is available on the Dharma Seed website.

-A lot of networking was going on with many animal activists connecting with each other.
-I believe I found the answer to our quest for leadership to restart our DVA San Francisco Bay Area chapter.
+A lot of networking was going on with many animal activists.
+DVA also found new leadership to restart the San Francisco Bay Area chapter.